siko74/AzureNotebooks/README.md

 * [Data Science Fundamentals with Pyhton](https://notebooks.azure.com/library/PythonForDS)
 * [Discover Sentiments in Tweets](https://notebooks.azure.com/library/samples/html/Discover%20Sentiments%20in%20Tweets.ipynb)

-Note: You dont need an account to view notebooks - click the "eyeball"  If you want to run/edit a notebook, you will need Microsft account (outlook, hotmail, xbox, etc. You'll be prompted to create on).
+Note: You dont need an account to view notebooks - click the "eyeball"  If you want to run/edit a notebook.
+You will need a Microsoft account (Outlook, Hotmail, Xbox, etc).
+You'll be prompted to create one.

 ##Get involved!
 * [File an issues](https://github.com/Microsoft/AzureNotebooks/issues/new) for bugs, feature requests, etc.  If you need immediate assistamce, ping nbhelp@microsoft.com